open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 ### Indy modules and transition

+Making an instrumentation "indy" compatible (or native "indy") is not as straightforward as making it "inlined".
+However, bytebuddy provides a set of tools and APIs that are mentioned below to make the process as smooth as possible.

-Having all instrumentation rely on native "indy" instrumentation is a tedious task and can't be achieved in a "big bang" step, we thus have to use intermediate steps.
+Due to the changes needed on most of the instrumentation modules the migration can't be achieved in a single step, we thus have to use intermediate steps.

-Instrumentation modules that are "indy native" must have their `InstrumentationModule#isIndyModule` implementation return `true`.
-Also, all the instrumentation advice methods annotated with `@Advice.OnMethodEnter` or `@Advice.OnMethodExit` must have the `inlined = false` explicitly set.
+Instrumentation modules that are "indy native" must have:
+- `InstrumentationModule#isIndyModule` implementation return `true`
+- advice methods annotated with `@Advice.OnMethodEnter` or `@Advice.OnMethodExit` with `inlined = false` explicitly set.

 The `otel.javaagent.experimental.indy` (default `false`) configuration option allows to opt-in for using "indy".
 When set to `true`, the `io.opentelemetry.javaagent.tooling.instrumentation.indy.AdviceTransformer` will transform advices automatically to make them "indy native".
+Using this option is temporary and will be removed once all the instrumentations are "indy native".

-This configuration is automatically enabled in CI when `test indy` label is added to a pull-request or when the `-PtestIndy=true` parameter is added to gradle.
+This configuration is automatically enabled in CI with `testIndy*` checks or when the `-PtestIndy=true` parameter is added to gradle.

 In order to preserve compatibility with both instrumentation strategies, we have to omit the `inlined = false` from the advice method annotations.